rbohan/MDB-live-2020/README.md

 You will need the following before you can use this code:

 - A MongoDB Atlas cluster (an M0 cluster will do).
 This will be used to store the billing data we gather.
 (To minimize network data transfer create this M0 cluster on AWS, in the 'us-east-1', 'us-west-2', 'eu-east-1' or 'ap-southeast-2' regions).
-- A local clone of this repo so you can import it into your MongoDB Stitch application.
+- A local clone of this repo so you can import it into your MongoDB Realm application.

 # Setup